Speerfish/US-Crime-Statistics/README.md

 # US-Crime-Statistics

-A repo of data concerning stitistical abstrcts concerning crimes committed in the US.
+A repo of data comprised of statistical abstracts on crimes committed in the US between 2014-2023.

 Data is compiled from the following sources: